gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

     return null;
 }
 ```

+Make sure you drag the wire from the correct connector on the Switch node (the top one, but you can hover over the node to see which connector is which) to the next node in the flow.
+In this case, that'll be our LDDS75 Function node.

-5. Add an **InfluxDB out** node to the Function node to store the data in InfluxDB..
+5. Add an **InfluxDB out** node to the Function node to store the data in InfluxDB.
-    - Double-click the node to configure it
+    - Double-click the node to configure it.
+    - Name the node `Local InfluxDB`
     - Click the `+` icon next to the "Server" field to create a new InfluxDB server configuration
     - Fill in the configuration:
    ```